 Post-Surgical Compression Bras

-Soreness and swelling are expected after a few weeks.
-However, they will fade away after some time but they will not disappear completely.
+As a plastic surgeon, I want to ensure that my patients make the best decision when it comes to choosing bras after undergoing breast augmentation.
+Soreness and swelling are expected for a few weeks after surgery.
+However, that will fade away after some time, but they will not disappear completely.
 While you start to heal, your surgeon might prescribe pain medication.
-Alternatively, compression bras or sports bras might help to provide support and positioning of the implants.